A College Planning Timeline from Freshman Year to Graduation

 12th Grade — Spring

-Bucknell requires the CSS Profile for US and Canadian citizens, as well as permanent residents, who are interested in institutional need-based aid.
-For Early Decision II and Regular Decision applicants, Bucknell's deadline to submit the CSS profile is Jan.
-15.
+Bucknell University requires the CSS Profile for U.S. and Canadian citizens, as well as permanent residents, seeking institutional need-based aid.

 If you applied Regular Decision, you should expect to hear back in March or April.
 Most schools (including Bucknell) will post a decision in an online application portal in addition to sending you a decision by mail.
 If you're admitted, your financial aid award letter will either be included with your decision or be sent shortly after.
 As your decisions come in, keep track of financial aid offers for the schools to which you were admitted so that you can accurately compare them.